 Split in two by the Danube River, today’s city of Budapest is actually an amalgamation of three former cities.
 Many people know about Buda and Pest, but the third area – Obuda – is often overlooked.
 Lots of travelers tend to stick in the area that they are staying and thus miss out on many of the city’s highlights.

-We’ve created the ultimate guide to the best places to visit in Budapest so that you don’t miss a thing.
+I’ve created the ultimate guide to the best places to visit in Budapest so that you don’t miss a thing.
 Combining places in all three parts of the city and a mixture of well-known Budapest must-dos and places that are more off the beaten track, there’s no better list to arm yourself with when exploring Hungary’s vibrant capital.

 Spoiler alert: Some of these best places to visit in Budapest are sure to blow you away!

 Need a place quick?
 Here’s the best neighbourhood in Budapest: